junaidsiddiqi/junaidsiddiqi/README.md

 You'll find a mix of stuff in my repos — security labs, network simulations, web apps, and some coding & data projects too.
 Each one taught me something new and pushed me to think through real problems.

-Right now I'm looking for opportunities in cybersecurity or IT support where I can actually contribute and keep growing.
+Right now, I'm looking for opportunities in cybersecurity or IT support where I can actually contribute and keep growing.
 If something here catches your eye, feel free to reach out!

 <a href="https://www.linkedin.com/in/jsiddiqi/">
   <img src="https://img.shields.io/badge/Connect-0072b1?style=for-the-badge&logo=linkedin&logoColor=white" />